Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 are discussed in [the LUMI documentation](https://docs.lumi-supercomputer.eu/storage/lumio/#rclone), and the same page also contains some documentation for `s3cmd` and `restic`.
 See the links below for even more documentation.

+Note also that sharing data from project A with project B does not protect the data from being deleted when project A ends.
+If the data on LUMI-O is in the space of project A, then that data will be deleted after the 90-day grace period after the end of the project, even if project B is still a valid project.
+On LUMI-O, data is not deleted while a project is valid, is made read-only after the end of a project for a 90-day grace period, and is then queued for deletion, so just as for the Lustre filesystems, you need to move out the data in time.

 ## Further LUMI-O documentation